erik78se/charm-gitlab-runner/src/README.md

 * Installs gitab-runner upstream repos as described here: https://gitlab.com/gitlab-org/gitlab-runner/blob/master/docs/install/linux-repository.md

-* Configures and registers a single docker runner using the configured <gitlab-registration-token>.
+* Configures and registers a single docker runner using the configured gitlab-registration-token.

-* Will expose prometheus metrics on port
+* Will expose prometheus metrics on port: 9252

 The runner registers with its hostname (fqdn) in gitlab (default with gitlab-runner) and any supplied tags.
-If none are given, "juju" will be added as a tag.
+A default "juju" tag is added unless changed.

 The runner removes itself and unregisters as part of a unit removal.